 Couscous is essentially toasted pasta made with semolina flour.
 This recipe calls for Israeli couscous, which is larger and more pearl-like than regular couscous.
 Once cooked, Israeli couscous is roughly the size of peas.
 It’s important to get Israeli couscous as it has much more of a pasta taste and texture than the more gritty smaller couscous.

-Yes, couscous is not required, you can serve with your favorite pasta (or none at all), although I think this recipe works best as is with Israeli couscous.
+You can also substitute couscous with your favorite pasta (or none at all), although I think this recipe works best as is with Israeli couscous.

 You’ll Also Love